kataras/iris/README.md

-## I'm working hard on the [dev](https://github.com/kataras/iris/tree/dev) branch for the next release of Iris, v9.
+## I'm working hard on the [dev](https://github.com/kataras/iris/tree/dev) branch for the next release of Iris.

 Do you remember, last Christmas?
 I did publish the version 6 with net/http and HTTP/2 support, and you've embraced Iris with so much love, ultimately it was a successful move.